 Participating DISDH students prepare thoroughly for these exciting sessions.
 Our afternoon programme includes the regular English speaking MUN Club, where the participants deal intensively with topics of international politics.
 They learn to take a stand and defend a position, speak in front of an audience, express themselves precisely and adhere to the conference protocols.
 An additional advantage: the studenst improve their written and oral English skills, because all discussions and lectures take place in English, and the participants learn to write UN resolutions and reports in English.

-Young scientists are in demand here: pupils who are particularly enthusiastic about natural sciences, mathematics, computer science and technology can live out their inventive spirit to their heart’s content at “Jugend Forscht”.
-DISDH also takes part in this nationwide competition, in which children and young people present their own inventions and discoveries – and with some success: time and again, pupils from our school land in first place.
-Moreover, our school was awarded a special prize in the competition due to the promotion of its students in the areas of science and technology.
+Young scientists are in demand here: Pupils who are particularly enthusiastic about natural sciences, mathematics, computer science and technology can live out their inventive spirit to their heart’s content at “Jugend forscht”.
+DISDH also takes part in this nationwide competition, in which children and young people present their own inventions and discoveries – and with great success: time and again, pupils from our school land in the first place.
+In addition, our school was awarded a special prize in the competition due to the promotion of its pupils in the areas of science and technology.

-Anyone with enough motivation and good ideas can take part.
-Of course, thorough preparation for the competition is also part of the process: Participation in “Jugend forscht” is one of the most important afternoon activities at DISDH.
-The ideas for their own research project are discussed, a work plan is drawn up and the pupils exchange experiences and results.
-For many years, they have been accompanied by a very committed teacher.
+Anyone with enough motivation and good ideas can join in.
+Of course, thorough preparation for the competition is also part of it: Participation in “Jugend forscht” is one of the most important afternoon activities at DISDH.
+There, the ideas for their own research project are discussed, a work plan is drawn up, and the pupils exchange experiences and results.
+They have been accompanied by a very dedicated teacher for many years.
 In order to finally achieve good results, a lot of perseverance, systematic work and accuracy are required.
-But the often months-long efforts are rewarded: the students achieve interesting work results they can be proud of, and in the process, they learn how to write research reports and acquire the academic and organisational skills necessary for professional, scientific work.
+But the often months-long efforts are rewarded: The pupils achieve interesting work results of which they can be proud.
+In the process, they learn how to write research reports and acquire the academic and organisational skills necessary for professional, scientific work.